Trump vs. Biden: How to keep politics from dividing Christians

 As a result of the Civil War, Lipscomb “came to believe that not only was violence unacceptable for Christians, but any participation in civil affairs that supported coercive political policy was contrary to the spirit of Jesus.”

-Lipscomb believed “that humanity had transferred its allegiance from the peaceable reign of God to the militant and selfish interest of human governments,” the author notes.
+Lipscomb believed “that humanity had transferred its allegiance from the peaceable reign of God to the militant and selfish interest of human governments,” the author explains.
 “Civil government, in Lipscomb’s view, had not only subverted the kingdom of God in the mind of most Christians but replaced it.”

 Lipscomb’s beliefs shaped Churches of Christ significantly enough that those congregations “were known as the largest ‘peace church’ at the time of World War I,” Hicks told The Christian Chronicle.

 But that legacy of pacifism and nonvoting didn’t last long as the fellowship came to embrace military service and political activism.

 “Churches of Christ went mainstream in the mid-20th century as church members became increasingly prosperous,” said Loretta Hunnicutt, a history professor at Pepperdine University in Malibu, Calif.
 “Christianity in general — along with the Stone-Campbell Movement in parts of the country — experienced cultural dominance, especially after World War II.

 “Rejecting voting doesn’t make much sense after those experiences,” she added, “as it would have made sense to Lipscomb’s post-Civil War generation who felt scarred by politics in unique ways and were still something of a group of ‘outsiders.’”

 Hunnicutt said she has a close friend who follows Lipscomb’s model, but he was reluctant to share his views with her “because he had received so much condemnation from others who believed it a Christian’s duty to vote.”